 - By encouraging the person to consult or to continue treatment

-The first pilot phase of the PQPTM took place in the Alphonse-Desjardins local services network in the Chaudière-Appalaches region.
+The first demonstration phase of the PQPTM took place in the Alphonse-Desjardins local services network in the Chaudière-Appalaches region.
 The Program was intended for children and teenagers suffering from depression.